ISSUIUC/ISS_Learning_Controls/README.md

 #### What are in these files?

 `controls-demo` contains the control code and simulations.
 This is where your sandbox for your control code will live.

-`resources` contains numerous resources from notes taken from YouTube tutorials.
-Also contains links to useful tutorials we've used to learn control theory.

 `requirements.txt` contains all the necessary packages required to run the control simulation.
 Use of this file will be further explained later.